kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 **Why not**: This approach is fundamentally misaligned with the information flow.
 The CO must call the node first to obtain `node_id`, then call the controller with that ID.
 The controller's output (topology, limits, attached volumes) is consumed by the CO itself for scheduling — there is no reason to route it back to the node plugin.
 The node plugin is not the consumer of this information; the scheduler and external-attacher are.

 Additionally, even if we could pass controller context to the node, the data needed for accurate volume limit calculation (the list of attached volumes) is dynamic and constantly changing.
 A one-time-populate approach only works for static data, but the set-difference calculation for non-CSI volumes requires current state.
 This would require continuous polling and re-population, making it no simpler than the proposed design while adding an unnecessary extra hop.

+### Alternative 10: Controller Results in CSINode Status, Published by Kubelet

+External-attacher could store results in CSINode status for kubelet to publish into `spec.drivers` and Node labels.
+This avoids controller Node patch permission, but requires an additional result representation, kubelet observation of CSINode, and another API publication step.
+Direct publication avoids that handoff; registration inputs and conditional writes coordinate the two writers.

 ## Infrastructure Needed